ctf/taskforce.sus.mcgill.ca/index.md

 Our services
 ------------

-We offer the cheapest black-and-white [printing](printing.html) around, at 4 cents a page, and manage [computers](computers.html) throughout campus.
+We offer unlimited [printing](printing.html) at cost for Science students, paid for by student fees, and manage [computers](computers.html) throughout campus.
 In addition, we provide webhosting and other services for various student societies.
 We also host a [yearly gaming event](events.html) for charity.

 Getting involved
 ----------------